Wanous/WanTale/README.md

 ## Interface

 [Here there will be images of the interface]
+The interface have been made to be really simple for the user.
+So you have a total of 4 menus :

 ## Menus
 [Here a board with the menu and the description]